 Ciaran underwent the transplant in March 2010 when his own trachea was removed and replaced by a donor windpipe laced with his own stem cells so it would not be rejected.
 Supporters of Great Ormond Street Hospital Children’s Charity are enabling vital further research to take place to refine this pioneering treatment, and roll it out to wider practice to help other children.

-On the day he was born, Ciaran’s lungs collapsed and he was rushed to Great Ormond Street Hospital , where he was diagnosed with long segment tracheal stenosis, a condition which leaves sufferers with a very narrow windpipe and difficulties breathing.
+On the day he was born, Ciaran’s lungs collapsed and he was rushed to Great Ormond Street Hospital , where he was diagnosed with long segment tracheal stenosis, a condition which leaves those with it with a very narrow windpipe and difficulties breathing.

 At six days old, Ciaran underwent major surgery to reconstruct his airways, remaining in intensive care for a further four months.
 When he was two-and-a-half, a metal stent began to erode into his aorta, again causing a severe bleed.